Pathways012/FPGA_Portfolio/beginner/demux_LSFR_LED_blinker/README.md

 Simulation was performed in Vivado to verify correct LFSR behavior and LED selection.

-The LFSR width is parameterized using a generic.
-For simulation, a reduced width is used to accelerate verification, while synthesis uses the default value.
+The LFSR is intentionally implemented as a fixed 24-bit register to model a specific timing behavior.
+Simulation focuses on functional correctness rather than parameterized scaling.

 The waveform below shows the LFSR state evolution, overflow detection, and corresponding LED output activity.